PrairieLearn/PrairieLearn/docs/python-grader/index.md

 ### `server.py`

-The server code in the `generate()` function must define the list of variables that will be passed to the autograded student code as `names_for_user`, and also those that will be passed from the student code to the test code as `names_from_user`.
-Only variables listed in `names_for_user` will be accessible by the user from the setup code; only variables listed in `names_from_user` will be accessible by the test cases from the user code.
+The server code in the `generate()` function must define the list of variables or functions that will be passed to the autograded student code as `names_for_user`, and also those that will be passed from the student code to the test code as `names_from_user`.
+Only variables or functions listed in `names_for_user` will be accessible by the user from the setup code; only names listed in `names_from_user` will be accessible by the test cases from the user code.

 These are stored as a list of dictionary objects in the `data["params"]` dict.
 The above `names_for_user` and `names_from_user` lists are stored as separate keys in `params`.
 Each variable dictionary has the following format: